StackAnalyzer user interface

 StackAnalyzer screenshot

-Analysis results: the maximum stack usage is shown in bytes.
+Analysis results: the worst-case stack usage is shown in bytes.
 The results are valid for all inputs and each task execution.
 StackAnalyzer automatically considers all possible execution scenarios.

 Double-clicking on the analysis results opens the call graph of the analyzed application.